 Our work facilitates, amplifies and advocates for women’s involvement in socio-political discourse.
-We produce original work in the form of bi-annual issues.
-These issues are thematic collections of works by Kashmiri women from diverse backgrounds in the form of academic articles, narrative essays, investigative reports, auto-ethnographic accounts, interviews, artworks, photo-essay, video stories, and more.
+We publish original works in the annual issues in the ZW Journal.
+These issues are thematic collections of works by Kashmiri women from diverse backgrounds in the form of academic articles, narrative essays, investigative reports, auto-ethnographic accounts, interviews, artworks, photo-essays, video stories, and more.

 Our advocacy work is concerned with ending oppression and demanding accountability of human rights violations in areas affected by humanitarian crises and militarised conflicts.